bbauska/UofM-AdvStyling/readme.md

 ![](images/image251.webp){width="4.0in" height="2.0927351268591425in"}

-By default, Bootstrap is going to put things as far to the left as it possibly can when it\'s positioning them.
+By default, Bootstrap is going to put things as far to the left as it possibly can when it&apos;s positioning them.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 252.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image252.webp){width="4.0in" height="2.0927351268591425in"}

 However, it is possible to add a push and a pull class on different elements.
 If you have col-XX-push-YY.
-You\'re basically saying, hey, on any viewport that\'s X, I want you to go ahead and push this element Y columns to the left.
+You&apos;re basically saying, hey, on any viewport that&apos;s X, I want you to go ahead and push this element Y columns to the left.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 253.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image253.webp){width="4.0in" height="2.0927351268591425in"}

-In the same way, there\'s a pull.
+In the same way, there&apos;s a pull.
 In here, you move columns to the right.
-We\'re not going to play with this right now, but it was something that I want you to be aware of.
+We&apos;re not going to play with this right now, but it was something that I want you to be aware of.
 In the same way, I want you to know about the responsive utility classes.